techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Meetings and events

 For **meetings and events**, you can use the per-organizer **`-MeetingRecordingOwnership`** parameter within the PowerShell [**CsTeamsRecordingRolloutPolicy**](/powershell/module/teams/set-csteamsrecordingrolloutpolicy) cmdlet to decide if the recording is saved to the organizer's or recording initiator's OneDrive.
-This policy applies to the following meeting and event types:
+This policy applies to the following types of meeting and events:

 - Automatically recorded meetings
 - Delegate-created meetings